Frequently Asked Questions

 What materials do you use?
 How do I care for them?

-I primarily work in Sterling Silver - this will not turn your skin a funny color and is a quality metal that will last.
+I primarily work in Argentium or Sterling Silver - this will not turn your skin a funny color and is solid metal that will last.
 The speed in which metal tarnishes differs for each person.
 Silver can tarnish and require occasional polishing.
 For me, I wear the same rings every day and don’t take them off for ANY activities - they are perfectly fine and rarely need to be polished (as in, I might do it once a year).
 My best friend and loyal customer, who takes her pieces off when showering and sleeping, polishes her pieces every week or two .
 The point is - the metal will not ‘go bad’ on you, but depending on your body’s PH and your activities, you might need to polish them here and there.

 Where does the name Tenderfoot come from?